Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 It took me quite some time to finally review the Ubiquiti Dream Machine Special Edition (UDM-SE).
-I generally cover consumer products, and this is an advanced device designed for pro-consumers, SMBs, or even enterprise environments.
+I generally cover consumer products, and this advanced device is designed for pro-consumers, SMBs, or even enterprise environments.

 The UDM-SE was released in the first part of 2022, around the time of the home-friendly UniFi Dream Router (UDR).
 Despite the name, The UDM-SE is more related to the UDR than the UniFi Dream Machine (UDM) that came out in late 2019.